debanjanchatterjee/CS685-data-mining/README.md

 # CS685
-Assignments and necessary codes related to Data Mining (CS685) present here.
+Course assignments of Data Mining (CS685) are present here.